One more robotunit8 request. The basis for this one were the words “California” and “dreaming”.

 It wasn’t hard for her to get a job at a renowned clinic in San Francisco and, luckily, she had enough savings to afford a nice place near Lombard Street and its famous hairpin turns.
 Her excitement was a genuine one, and she couldn’t wait to discover the pleasure of new experiences in her new life.
 However, disappointment was the first thing to show its ugly head after a while.

-Everything was simply too stunning and a sheer splendour to behold.
-The tropical flowers and the aquatic plants were many people’s favourites and she couldn’t help to agree as she felt refreshed and invigorated simply by taking the time to look at their shape, whilst clearing her mind of all thoughts of sadness in the process.
+Everything was simply too stunning and a sheer splendor to behold.
+The tropical flowers and the aquatic plants were many people’s favorites and she couldn’t help to agree as she felt refreshed and invigorated simply by taking the time to look at their shape, whilst clearing her mind of all thoughts of sadness in the process.

 She rapidly found her way into the Special Exhibit section that was bound to evoke many intriguing images.
 The show at the time was dedicated to the 60’s decade, featuring the most emblematic chromatic motives of the hippies’ non-violence ideology.
 As expected, everything in that area was garish and with a psychedelic hue, one she loved for it reminded her of a concept of innocence she wouldn’t mind reliving.
 Unfortunately, time’s arrow flew in one direction alone and, at the awareness of it all, a profound sigh escaped her lips.